 Canillas de Aceituno and its suspension bridge of El Saltillo

-Situated 650 metres above sea level and at the foot of the impressive Sierra Tejeda and its highest mountain, La Maroma with more than 2000 metres, magnificent views are guaranteed.
+Situated 650 metres above sea level and at the foot of the impressive Sierra Tejeda.
+From its highest mountain, La Maroma with more than 2000 metres, magnificent views are guaranteed.

-In the highest part of the village begins the route of El Saltillo, “the other Caminito del Rey” of Malaga, with its 70 meters high suspension bridge the river Almanchares, which connects the villages of Canillas de Aceituno and Sedella.
+In the highest part of the village begins the route of El Saltillo, “the other Caminito del Rey” of Malaga.
+With its 70 meters high suspension bridge over the river Almanchares, it connects the villages of Canillas de Aceituno and Sedella.

 How to get there: https://goo.gl/maps/djExaVrVXL3C2eeb6